nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 ![0](/home/nmarquez/Documents/Classes/2016_Spatio-temporal_models/mort_project/tx_male_all.png ""){#id .class width=400 height=220px}\

-In order to capture this in 1983 Siler proposed a model to capture this switch in mortality patterns by decomposing rate of mortality into three terms, an infant mortality term, a constant risk term and a senescence term.
+In order to describe this phenomenon in 1983 Siler proposed a model to capture this switch in mortality patterns[3] by decomposing rate of mortality into three terms, an infant mortality term, a constant risk term and a senescence term.
 Siler had originally formulated the model in terms of a survivorship $l(x)$, that is the equation estimated the percentage of the population that would live to some age